The jobs that TC Energy will create are temporary in nature, not adding long term value to the local economy.

 A large influx of temporary workers (and potentially their families) to a region can lead to adverse social and environmental impacts on local communities, especially if the communities are rural, remote or small (such as the Municipality of Meaford).
 Such adverse impacts are usually amplified by local-level low capacity to manage and absorb the incoming labor force.
 Such impacts may include:

-- I.increased demand and competition for local social and health services
+- Increased demand and competition for local social and health services

-- III.increased volume of traffic and higher risk of accidents
+- Increased volume of traffic and higher risk of accidents

-- IV.increased demands on the ecosystem and natural resources
+- Increased demands on the ecosystem and natural resources

-- VI.increased risk of spread of communicable diseases
+- Increased risk of spread of communicable diseases

-- VII.increased rates of illicit behavior and crime.
+- Increased rates of illicit behavior and crime.

 The project will create 1,000 jobs during development and construction.
 Once in operation, it is anticipated the facility will employ approximately 20 permanent positions.